 Brighton Fishing Museum

 If you or your little ones are into fishing, you’ll love the Brighton Fishing Museum.
 You’ll learn about the history of fishing and discover Brighton’s past.
 You’ll see fabulous displays of photography, paintings and memorabilia depicting Brighton’s seafront and fishing history.
-The museum’s centrepiece is an impressive 27-foot clinker built punt boat, which is the traditional Sussex fishing boat!
+The museum’s centerpiece is an impressive 27-foot clinker-built punt boat, which is the traditional Sussex fishing boat!
 Find out more.

 If you just want to go for a nice walk with the family then visit Preston Park it’s the largest urban park in the city covering 63 acres.
 There are superb facilities with bowling greens, tennis courts, velodrome, children’s playground, cricket fields and more!
 Pack a picnic and maybe your sporting gear?
 Find out more.